delatbabel/apisecurity/README.md

 secret key, perhaps a public/private key pair, rather than username/password/cookie type security more commonly found in web applications.

+This is under heavy construction and everything is likely to change at short notice.

 ## Features

 * Building cryptographic nonces